cantaloupe-project/cantaloupe/README.md

 #### Path Separator

-The Image API 2.0 spec mandates that non-URL-safe characters in identifiers be percent-encoded, which changes slashes to `%2F`.
-Cantaloupe deals with these properly by itself, but some reverse proxies might decode the slashes before passing on the request, thereby confusing Cantaloupe.
-If this affects you, you can use the `FilesystemResolver.path_separator` option to use an alternate string as a path separator in a URL.
+The IIIF Image API 2.0 specification mandates that identifiers in URLs be percent-encoded, which changes slashes to `%2F`.
+Some reverse-proxy servers automatically decode `%2F` into `/` before passing on the request.
+This will cause HTTP 404 errors in Cantaloupe.

+If you are unable to configure your reverse proxy to stop decoding slashes, the `FilesystemResolver.path_separator` configuration option will enable you to use an alternate string as a path separator in an identifier.
+(Be sure to supply the non-percent-encoded string, and then percent-encode it in URLs if it contains any URL-unsafe characters.)

 ### HttpResolver